lekoala/last-icon/readme.md

 as possible.
 Otherwise, you might see a delay before your icons are being displayed.
 Even when doing this, you might still see a very small delay as opposed as a font icon or an embedded svg.

-If you are fine with a little more delay, you can use this instead which will be ignore on browsers not supporting modules
+If you are fine with a little more delay, you can use this instead which will be ignored on browsers not supporting modules

 ```html